kpma1120/llmops-e2e-langchain/README.md

 ```

 Open the URL to confirm the Streamlit application is running successfully.
-This completes the full workflow from ingestion → backend → UI → CI/CD → Cloud Run.
+This completes the full GenAI/LLMOps pipeline:
+**Ingestion → RAG backend → Streamlit UI → Testing → CI/CD → Cloud Run**

 <br>

 ## 🔮 10.
-Future Work
+Opportunities for Enhancement

-Planned enhancements focus on improving observability, developer experience, and the overall quality of the RAG pipeline.
+Potential enhancements highlight ways to strengthen observability, developer experience, and the overall robustness of the end‑to‑end RAG pipeline.

-- **Monitoring Enhancements** — Integrate Evidently AI for data drift, embedding drift, and model performance monitoring.
+- **Enhanced Monitoring with Evidently AI**
+  Extend the current logging‑centric observability by integrating Evidently AI to generate structured reports on data drift, embedding drift, and model‑level behavior.
+This would complement runtime logs with periodic analytical insights, helping detect degradation in retrieval quality or embedding consistency over time.

-- **Logging Improvements** — Explore `loguru` + `structlog` for structured, production‑grade logging.
+- **Structured Logging with `loguru` + `structlog`**
-- **Retrieval Transparency** — Improve visibility into retrieved chunks to help users understand how answers are formed.
-- **Tracing Enhancements** — Add LangSmith tracing for end‑to‑end request inspection and pipeline debugging.
+  Replace the lightweight ANSI‑styled logger with a structured logging stack to support richer context, JSON output, and easier downstream analysis.
+This would improve debuggability during ingestion and retrieval, and make logs more suitable for centralized log aggregation in cloud environments.

+- **Improved Retrieval Transparency**
+  Extend the current “sources only” display by surfacing short context snippets alongside each cited document in the Streamlit UI.
+Showing the exact text chunks that were retrieved—and used to ground the answer—would make the RAG behavior more interpretable for users and provide a clearer basis for evaluating whether the retrieved context is appropriate and sufficient.

+- **End‑to‑End Tracing with LangSmith**
+  Integrate LangSmith tracing to capture ingestion steps, retriever behavior, LLM calls, and final outputs in a unified trace.
+This would provide a powerful debugging and observability layer, enabling developers to inspect the full lifecycle of each request and identify bottlenecks or failure points.